ashleyrabanales/childdata_rabanales_1.R/README.md

 ![](documents/regression.png)

-- __Results:__  the results show, there is a lot of similarities between the type of abuse and current placement setting and sex.
-Most children tend to wait longer in a foster family home of non-relative and relative and pre-adoptive homes.
-Females are more likely to be sexually abused than males and neglect have the highest in both sexes.
-Showing new findings for the NDACAN that mostly white and Black/African American makes most of the parameter of children and the least to be Asian and American Indian or Alaskan Native in the foster care system.
-This has significance to be able to seek where the children who were suffered from a type of abuse and where they were placed can demonstrate differences and similarities of the foster care system.
-Showing others to take further evaluations of the new variables and code to extend and extract more information.
-If there is an association between other variables and new variables I created to show a better representation of race/ethnicity and type of abuse.
-To build a statistical finding such as a regression to see if it is significant with an alpha of 0.05.
-Which there is significant in the following variables of all race_enthincity, sex, and Neglect, Physical Abuse, and Sexual Abuse witha p-value less than the alpha with a weak positive r-squares.
-Due to multicollinearity, there isn't enough information to concluded this.
-To further in creating new variables or removing variables to show a better representation of a correlation.
+- __Results:__

+The results indicate substantial similarities between the type of abuse, current placement settings, and gender.
+Most children experience longer waiting times in foster family homes, whether non-relative, relative, or pre-adoptive.
+Females face a higher likelihood of sexual abuse compared to males, while neglect rates are the highest in both genders.

+The latest findings from NDACAN reveal that the majority of children in the foster care system are of white or Black/African American ethnicity, with fewer being Asian or American Indian/Alaskan Native.
+This demographic variation is significant in understanding where children subjected to abuse end up and how it reflects the foster care system's dynamics.

+These findings underscore the need for further exploration, urging others to conduct additional evaluations of the newly introduced variables and codes.
+Investigating potential associations between these variables and race/ethnicity can offer a more nuanced understanding of the complex interplay between demographic factors and types of abuse.

+Statistical analyses, such as regression, were employed to assess significance, using an alpha of 0.05.
+The results indicate significance in variables encompassing race/ethnicity, sex, neglect, physical abuse, and sexual abuse, as evidenced by p-values below the alpha threshold and weak positive r-squares.
+However, caution is advised due to multicollinearity issues, as there is insufficient information to draw conclusive results.

+To address this, further steps may involve creating new variables or removing existing ones to enhance the correlation representation.
+The aim is to refine the analysis and gain a clearer understanding of the intricate relationships within the data.

     ![](documents/figure1_curplset_race_sex.png)

-- In Figure 1, I build a stacked bar chart of the current placement setting with the race and ethnicity of the children from 2019, by creating a waiting time variable to determine the wait time per day.
-As we can see, majority of white and black/African children have the highest count for each placement setting, which means they are more children in those races in the foster care setting.
-Missing and Runaway children are more likely to be Black/African American and White, including a few Hispanics and American Indian or Alaskan Native.
-Group homes could or maybe for disabled or mental disorder children who need 24-hour care, which can be seen to be the case.
-Trail home visits, foster home non-relative, and relative are more likely to have a longer wait time.
+- In Figure 1,

+I constructed a stacked bar chart illustrating the current placement setting in relation to the race and ethnicity of children from 2019.
+This involved introducing a waiting time variable to calculate the wait time per day.
+The chart reveals that a majority of white and Black/African American children have the highest counts in each placement setting, indicating a larger representation of children from these races in the foster care system.

+Missing and runaway children are more frequently identified as Black/African American and White, with a smaller proportion being Hispanic or American Indian/Alaskan Native.
+Group homes may be designated for children with disabilities or mental disorders requiring 24-hour care, and this pattern is evident in the data.

+Notably, trail home visits, foster homes (both non-relative and relative), exhibit a tendency for longer wait times, emphasizing the challenges faced by children placed in these settings.

 - The variable current placement setting is cateegorize by: